 Project conceived by Jane Cox and Suzanne Agins

-Students will be paired with professional artist alumnae to research and create new, short performances about women who graduated from Princeton in the first few years of co-education at Princeton.
+Students were paired with professional artist alumnae to research and create new, short performances about women who graduated from Princeton in the first few years of co-education at Princeton.

 - Gwynn MacDonald ’87, Patricia Chen ’20 and Rosamond van Wingerden ’20 — interviewing Helena Novakova ’72